fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 At the end of the QC and filter pipeline the read pairs are reorganised in two different ways:

- * **Reorganisation by barcode:** the read pairs are sorted into individual FASTQs according to their inline barcodes.
+ * **Reorganisation by barcode:** the filtered read pairs are sorted into individual FASTQs according to their inline barcodes.
    This set of FASTQs forms the final outputs of the pipeline.
-Note that the number of files is equal to the number of barcodes (~1000).
+Note that each barcode corresponds to a single cell, and the number of R1/R2 file pairs is equal to the number of barcodes/cells (~1000).

- * **Reorganisation by sample:** the read pairs are sorted into FASTQs according to the sample name associated with the barcodes in the "well list" file.
+ * **Reorganisation by sample:** the read pairs are sorted into FASTQs according to the sample name associated with the barcodes/cells in the "well list" file.
+Essentially these group all the single cells from each sample, so the number of R1/R2 file pairs corresponds to the number of samples.

+The information on valid barcodes and the relationship of barcode to sample are taken from the :ref:`icell8_well_list_file`.

+Each set of FASTQs are stored in their own directories:
-This results in two fastq directories: ``fastqs.barcodes`` and ``fastqs.samples``.
+``fastqs.barcodes`` and ``fastqs.samples``.
 Note that the read pairs themselves are the same in each set.

 The standard QC procedure is run on each set of FASTQS (barcodes and samples) and QC reports are generated for each.